Monichre/quickbooks-ai-oracle/tickets/01-UI-AddDropdownActionColumn.md

    - Lift handlers to EstimatesPage via prop callback, or use a context/Router push.
 4. **Type Safety**
    - Ensure callbacks accept `Estimate` typed object (import from `estimate.types.ts`).

+## Implementation Summary

+- Added dropdown menu for estimates using shadcn's `DropdownMenu` components
+- Implemented callbacks with proper type safety
+- Refactored callbacks to use `useCallback` to fix ESLint warnings
+- Added unit tests to verify functionality
+- Created documentation in `/docs/intuit/UI-AddDropdownActionColumn.md`

 ## Out of Scope